cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/adfs.md

 ## Create a Relying Party Trust

-You run the Add Relying Party Trust wizard to begin SAML AD integration with Cloudflare Access.
+Run the Add Relying Party Trust wizard to begin SAML AD integration with Cloudflare Access.

 To create a Relying Party Trust: